git-town/git-town/documentation/development/testing.md

 If set, Git Town prints every shell command executed during the tests (includes setup, inspection of the Git status, and the Git commands), and the respective console output.

+## Mocking

+Certain tests require the Git remote to be set to a real value on GitHub or Bitbucket.
+This causes `git push` operations to go to GitHub during testing, which is undesirable.
+To circumvent this problem, Git Town allows to mock the Git remote by setting the Git configuration value `git-town.test-remote-url` to the respective value.